n42n/n3n/doc/Scripts.md

 ## End user scripts

-### `n3n-ctl`
+### `n3nctl`

 This python script provides an easy command line interface to the running n3n processes.
-It uses UDP communications to talk to the Management API.
-By specifying the right UDP port, it can talk to both the edge and the supernode daemons.
+It uses the management API and if there is only one daemon running on the system, it will attempt to automatically locate it and talk to its Unix domain socket.  it can talk to both the edge and the supernode daemons.

 Example:
-- `scripts/n3n-ctl --help`
+- `scripts/n3nctl --help`
-- `scripts/n3n-ctl help`
+- `scripts/n3nctl help`

-### `n3n-httpd`

-This python script is a simple http gateway to the running edge.
-It provides a proxy for REST-like HTTP requests to talk to the Management API.

-By default it runs on port 8080.

-It also provides a simple HTML page showing some edge information, which when run with default settings can be seen at http://localhost:8080/ (Also a http://localhost:8080/supernode.html page for the supernode)

-Example:
-- `scripts/n3n-httpd --help`
-- `scripts/n3n-httpd 8087`

 ## Build and Development scripts